g0di/g0di.github.io/content/articles/2025-01-20-renaming-files-using-python-script.md

 Considering the first episode is named like `squid game - 01 - Red Light, Green Light.mkv`, it will be renamed as `Squid Game (2021) - s01e01 - Red Light, Green Light.mkv`

+## Additional notes

-The fact that the second argument is considered as a regular expression by default can be misleasing.
-Maybe in the future I'll do the switch and add a dedicated flag to turns explicitly indicates that we are using a regular expression.
+The fact that the second argument is considered as a regular expression by default can be misleading.
+Maybe in the future I'll do the switch and add a dedicated flag to indicates that we are using a regular expression.
 This would prevent from having to escape special characters (like `.`) for simple use cases.